 A. Presentation (20% of final grade).
 During the first week, students will be asked to select a date (and accordingly a topic according to the course schedule) for delivering their presentation.
 Students will present singly or in groups depending on class size, and assigned at random if the number of dates and topics chosen voluntarily do not cover the entire course schedule.
-The presentation should be in the format of PowerPoint slides and examine in detail one journal article (available on the course website or selected by the student prior approval by the instructor) related to the topic of the week.
-The length of each presentation will be approximately 30 minutes.
+Students may be asked to present twice, in which case only the second presentation will be graded (as the first presentation will be considered a practicing one).
+The presentation should be in the format of PowerPoint slides and examine in detail one journal article among the ones suggested by the instructor (the reference of which will be made available on the course website) or an article selected by the student prior approval by the instructor; in both cases the article will be related to the topic of the week.
+The length of each presentation will be approximately 30 minutes but it may vary depending on the number of students attending the course.

-As a guideline, each presentation should include: (1) a brief overview of the subject of the article, (2) the main question that the article aims to address, the relevance of it in the context of the topic of the week, and the authors' hypothesis, (3) a detailed description of the methods and procedure used, (4)

-the results of the study, (5) the authors' interpretation of the results, (6) the authors' general conclusion, (7) the student's observations about the study (including merits and/or limits of the experimental approach used), and (8) the student's suggestions for future studies given the findings provided in the article.
+As a guideline, each presentation should include: (1) a brief overview of the subject of the article, (2) the main question that the article aims to address, the relevance of it in the context of the topic of the week, and the authors' hypothesis, (3) a detailed description of the methods and procedure used, (4) the results of the study, (5) the authors' interpretation of the results, (6) the authors' general conclusion, (7) the student's observations about the study (including merits and/or limits of the experimental approach used), and (8) the student's suggestions for future studies given the findings provided in the article.